Home › A to Z Dog Breeds › Shiba Inu

 "The grinding speed required for smaller nails is less, and you also need to apply less pressure, so you don’t cause injury to your dog’s nails."

 Shibas are very healthy dogs and do not have many serious health concerns.
-They are prone to the typical diseases of any small dog, but other than that, you do not have to worry about a large vet bill with this breed.
+They are prone to the typical diseases of any small or medium size dog, but other than that, you probably won't need to worry about a large vet bill with this breed.

 Some Shibas are prone to skin allergies.
 You will know if your Shiba has a problem if you see them scratching, have reddened skin and hair loss.